What I’ve Been Reading

 I do always enjoy lists of the books people recently read and usually discover one or more interesting titles that I’d like to read myself.
 Maybe you will too?
-This is an ongoing list of what I read (and liked) in 2021 so far: Last updated 11.02.21
+This is a list of the books I read (and liked) in 2021, with a short summary for each.

-- Jane Jacobs — The Death and Life of Great American Cities (#) My favorite book so far!
+- Jane Jacobs — The Death and Life of Great American Cities (§)

 Recaps — January